Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Statistical Contamination Analyzer

-In this section, we report our study on the effectiveness of SCAn, in which our approach was run against TaCT in the presence of various tasks and triggers, and different amounts of clean data.

 \textbf{Various tasks and triggers}.
-In our experiments, we ran TaCT on three datasets (Table~\ref{tb:datasets_models}) using four different triggers (Fig~\ref{fig:triggers}).
-These datasets cover not only different tasks but also various data distributions.
-Specifically, GTSRB has a small number of classes and images; ILSVRC2012 contains many classes with each involving a large number of images; MegaFace is characterized by many classes but each has only a few images.
-Our selection of triggers also took into consideration different pixel distributions: the square trigger is a small norm pattern with all pixels staying together; the normal trigger is more spread out; the uniform trigger is scattered across an image, and the watermark trigger is characterized by a dense and observable pattern.
+We ran TaCT on three datasets with four different triggers, which have also been used in prior works\footnote{These trigger images can be downloaded from our website: https://github.com/TDteach/backdoor.git, which contains also our code.}~\cite{liu2017trojaning,wangneural2019,ac_attack,strip} (Fig.~\ref{fig:triggers}).
+These three datasets cover not only different tasks but also various data distributions.
+Specifically, GTSRB has a small number of classes and images; ILSVRC2012 contains many classes with each involving a large number of images; MegaFace is characterized by tremendous classes but each has only a few images.

-To the attacker's advantage, we injected 2\% attack images and 1\% cover images into the training set of the target model.
-As shown in Table~\ref{tb:scan_top1} and~\ref{tb:scan_mis}, all the resulting infected models had a comparable performance with the uninfected one, while misclassifying most images carrying the triggers.
-We utilized the clean data comprising 10\% of the whole dataset to perform the decomposition and estimate the parameters of the model (Eqn~\ref{decompose}), and then ran the untangling algorithm on the whole dataset using the variation matrices constructed from the decomposition.
+On each dataset, we trained 5 models: 4 TaCT infected ones and a benign model (without backdoor).
+To infect a model, we injected 2\% attack images and 1\% cover images into its training set.
+As shown in Table~\ref{tb:scan_top1}, each infected model achieved a performance comparable with that of its counterpart trained on clean images.
+Further from each dataset, we randomly selected 10\% of its images as clean data set for the decomposition and parameter estimation (Eqn.~\ref{decompose}), and then ran the untangling algorithm on each class by using the variation matrices ($S_{\varepsilon}$) constructed from the decomposition process.
 Our study shows that SCAn is very effective in detecting the TaCT attack.
-Particularly, the test statistic $J^*$ of the target class was found to be well above from those of the uninfected classes by orders of magnitude.
-Fig~\ref{fig:effect_4triggers_3tasks} illustrates $ln(J^*)$, showing that SCAn detected all infected models across all datasets and triggers, without causing any false positive.
+Particularly, $J^*$ of the target class was found to be well above those of the uninfected classes by orders of magnitude.
+Fig.~\ref{fig:effect_4triggers_3tasks} illustrates the logarithm of $J^*$ ($ln(J^*)$), showing that SCAn can keep effectiveness on various datasets and triggers.

+Further, we investigated the effect from different size and location of the trigger by launching several TaCTs with the box trigger on GTSRB and kept other settings are the same with above experiments.
+Fig~\ref{fig:trigger_position} demonstrates the results.
+We observed that the trigger with small size and in the center of the image will produce the most confused representations.
+Even facing the most challenging trigger (2x2 box in the center, Fig.~\ref{fig:triggers:square}), our SCAn still is very effective (Fig.~\ref{fig:effect:square}).
+But, without TaCT, even the most challenging trigger (Fig.~\ref{fig:triggers:square}) still can not bypass previous defenses (Fig.~\ref{fig:pca_embeddings}).